How to Manage Pests

 UC Pest Management Guidelines

 Look for the presence of frass and gum at the bases of trees when monitoring orchards in spring.
 Also check trees in fall for signs of peachtree borer activity.
 At this time, you can kill larvae by carefully using a knife or wire to probe the trunk.
-Mark infested trees that you find, and return to treat them the following spring with insecticide by spraying the trunk from the scaffold to the soil line.
-Apply the insecticide with a hand-held sprayer to the tree trunk from the juncture of the main scaffold limbs to the soil line.
-Cover the trunk thoroughly, using enough spray material so it will run off to form a small puddle at the base of the tree.
-Use from 0.5 to 1.5 gallons per tree, depending upon the size of the trunk.
-Remove suckers and pull soil away from the base of the tree before treating.
-Two applications are recommended to protect during the prolonged period when adults are active, one in mid-May when adults are first detected and one in the middle of July.
-Be careful to observe preharvest intervals and use low-pressure sprays to avoid contaminating fruit.
+Mark infested trees that you find, and return the following spring to apply insecticide by spraying the trunk from the scaffold to the soil line.

 You can use pheromone traps to monitor adult emergence.
 They are useful for determining the presence of peachtree borers.
-(The pheromone lure may be listed as peachtree borer or greater peachtree borer.)
-Place the traps in trees no later than late April and maintain them through September, changing lures at the recommended interval (usually one month) and the trap bottoms when they become dirty and lose stickiness.
-If they catch large numbers of male peachtree borers (approximately 10 or more per week), return later and examine the trees carefully for signs of feeding activity.
-Be sure to properly identify the moths that are trapped; other clearwing moths may be attracted by the peachtree borer pheromone.
+The pheromone lure may be listed as peachtree borer or greater peachtree borer, but do not use lesser peachtree borer lures.
+Be sure to properly identify the moths that are trapped; other clearwing moths, the strawberry crown borer for example, may be attracted by the peachtree borer pheromone.
+For higher peachtree borer numbers, pheromone bucket traps work better than other pheromone traps.

 Keep tree bases free of vegetation to help reduce problems with peachtree borer, especially in the Central Valley.
 Heat and dryness reduce the survival of eggs and larvae.